PetCloud

 PetCloud is an Australian company selling pet care services and screening potential pet sitters for pet owners.
-It is based in Brisbane and a nationally registered NDIS provider.
+The company also operates a government-licensed pet microchip registry and provides a pet management platform.
+It is based in Brisbane.

 PetCloud was named a finalist in the Lord Mayor's Business Awards for Digital Strategy.
 In 2017, founder Deb Morrison was selected as 2017 Finalist for Young Entrepreneur in Brisbane.

 Services

-PetCloud was founded by Deborah Morrison.
-PetCloud has been providing pet care services including dog walking, house sitting, grooming, pet taxis, pet sitting.
+PetCloud was founded by Deb Webber.
+PetCloud has been providing services including pet sitting, dog walking, online pet sitter training, and veterinary telehealth consultations.
 The company has been featured in national and local media including Business News Australia, Brisbane Times.
 In December, 2016, PetCloud was named a finalist in the Lord Mayor's Business Awards for Digital Strategy and a finalist for High Growth Start Up.

-PetCloud is partnered with RSPCA across most States in Australia.
-The 20% of PetCloud booking revenues is relegated to support the rescue work of their RSPCA Partners.
+PetCloud launched an opt-in microchip registry that allows pet owners to register and manage their pets’ microchip information online.
+PetCloud’s pet-care processes and training were developed with input from RSPCA veterinarians and other animal-care professionals, with the aim of reducing the risk of harm or escape to animals in care and promoting animal welfare.